Learning Deep Intensity Field for Extremely Sparse-View CBCT Reconstruction: Experiments

 \subsection{Results}

 \textbf{Performance.} As shown in Table~\ref{tab:comparison}, we compare \nickname{} with four previous methods~\cite{andersen1984simultaneous,feldkamp1984practical,shen2019patient,zha2022naf} under the setting of reconstruction with different output resolutions (\ie, $128^3, 256^3$) and from different numbers of projection views (\ie, 6, 8, and 10).
 Experiments show that our proposed \nickname{} can reconstruct CBCT with high image quality even using only 6 projection views, which significantly outperforms previous works in terms of PSNR and SSIM values.
 More importantly, \nickname{} can be directly applied to reconstruct CT images with different output resolutions without the need for model retraining or modification.
-As visual results shown in Figure~\ref{fig:visualization}, PatRecon~\cite{shen2019patient} produces meaningless results because it is designed for patient-specific reconstruction and should be trained on several CT scans of the same patient, which may not be appropriate for general CT datasets; FDK~\cite{feldkamp1984practical} produces results with many streaking artifacts due to lack of sufficient projection views; SART~\cite{andersen1984simultaneous} and NAF~\cite{zha2022naf} produce results with good shape contours but lack detailed internal information; our proposed \nickname{} can reconstruct high-quality CT with better shape contour, clearer internal information, and fewer artifacts.
+As visual results are shown in Figure~\ref{fig:visualization}, FDK~\cite{feldkamp1984practical} produces results with many streaking artifacts due to lack of sufficient projection views; SART~\cite{andersen1984simultaneous} and NAF~\cite{zha2022naf} produce results with good shape contours but lack detailed internal information; FBPConvNet~\cite{jin2017deep} reconstructs good shapes and moderate details, but there are still some streaking artifacts remaining; our proposed \nickname{} can reconstruct high-quality CT with better shape contour, clearer internal information, and fewer artifacts.
 More visual comparisons of the number of input views are given in the supplementary material.

-{\kpt{}} \textbf{Reconstruction efficiency.} As shown in Table~\ref{tab:time}, FDK~\cite{feldkamp1984practical} requires the least time for reconstruction, but has the worst image quality; SART~\cite{andersen1984simultaneous} and NAF~\cite{zha2022naf} require a lot of time for optimization or training; PatRecon~\cite{shen2019patient} has a large number of model parameters and requires high computational memory due to its voxel-based design.
-Our \nickname{} can reconstruct high-quality CT within 1.6 seconds, much faster than previous methods.
+{\kpt{}} \textbf{Reconstruction efficiency.} As shown in Table~\ref{tab:time}, FDK~\cite{feldkamp1984practical} requires the least time for reconstruction, but has the worst image quality; SART~\cite{andersen1984simultaneous} and NAF~\cite{zha2022naf} require a lot of time for optimization or training; FBPConvNet~\cite{jin2017deep} can reconstruct 3D volumes faster, but the quality is still limited.
+Our \nickname{} can reconstruct high-quality CT within 1.6 seconds, much faster than most compared methods.
 In addition, \nickname{}, which benefits from the intensity field representation, has fewer training parameters and requires less computational memory, enabling high-resolution reconstruction.

 {\kpt{}} \textbf{Ablation study.} Table~\ref{tab:cross-view} and \ref{tab:npoint} show the ablative analysis of cross-view fusion strategy and the number of training points $N$.
 Experiments demonstrate that 1.)
 MLP performs best, but max pooling is also effective and would be a general solution when the view angles are not consistent across training/test data, as discussed in Section~\ref{sec:cross-view}; 2.) fewer points (\eg, 5,000) may destabilize the loss and gradient during training, leading to performance degradation; 10,000 points are enough to achieve the best performance, and training with 10,000 points is much sparser than voxel-based methods that train with the entire CT volume (\ie, $256^3$ or $128^3$).
 We have tried to use a different encoder like pre-trained ResNet18~\cite{he2016deep} with more model parameters than U-Net~\cite{ronneberger2015u}.
 However, ResNet18 does not bring any improvement (PSNR/SSIM: 29.2/0.92), which means that U-Net is powerful enough for feature extraction in this task.